Modular functoriality in the Local Langlands Correspondence: Smith-Treumann localization for diamonds

 \begin{proof} We apply \cite[Tag 0DJJ]{stacks-project} which immediately gives one containment: if $\cK \in D^b_{\et}(Y; k[\Sigma])$ has finite tor-dimension over $k[\Sigma]$, then all its stalks at geometric points have finite tor-dimension over $k[\Sigma]$.

-For the other containment, again by \cite[Tag 0DJJ]{stacks-project} it suffices to show that if all the geometric stalks of $\cK \in D^b_{\et}(Y; k[\Sigma])$ have finite tor-amplitude, then there is a uniform bound on the tor-amplitude of the stalks.
-Indeed, since $\cK$ is bounded we may pick a bounded complex representing it, say concentrated in degrees $[a,b]$.
-It then suffices to show: if $K$ is a complex of $k[\Sigma]$-modules concentrated in degrees $[a,b]$ and has finite tor-dimension, then in fact its tor-amplitude lies in $[a,b]$.
+For the other containment, again by \cite[Tag 0DJJ]{stacks-project} it suffices to show that if all the geometric stalks of $\cK \in D^b_{\et}(Y; k[\Sigma])$ have finite tor-amplitude, then there is a \emph{uniform} bound on the tor-amplitude of the geometric stalks.
+To see this, since $\cK$ is bounded we may pick a bounded complex representing it, say concentrated in degrees $[a,b]$.
+It then suffices to show: if $\cK$ is a complex of $k[\Sigma]$-modules concentrated in degrees $[a,b]$ and has finite tor-dimension, then in fact its tor-amplitude lies in $[a,b]$.

 Since $k[\Sigma]$ is Artinian, the properties of being flat and projective over $k[\Sigma]$ coincide by \cite[Tag 051E]{stacks-project}.
 Therefore $\cK$ also has finite projective dimension \cite[Tag 0A5M]{stacks-project}.
-Furthermore, since $k[\Sigma]$ has finitistic dimension $0$ (by \cite{GR71}, the finitistic dimension of a commutative ring is bounded by the Krull dimension), the projective amplitude of $K$ lies in $[a,b]$.
+Furthermore, since $k[\Sigma]$ has finitistic dimension $0$ (by \cite{GR71}, the finitistic dimension of a commutative ring is bounded by the Krull dimension), the projective amplitude of $\cK$ lies in $[a,b]$.
 Hence $\cK$ is represented by a complex of projective $k[\Sigma]$-modules supported in degrees $[a,b]$, and therefore has tor-amplitude in $[a,b]$. \end{proof}